THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 6.
 Written Consent.

-The Regular Members may take any action that they could take at any Annual or Special Meeting without a meeting, prior notice and a vote if the minimum number of Regular Members necessary to authorize or take the action at a meeting at which all Regular Members entitled to vote were present and voted, sign a consent in writing, setting forth the action taken.
-The Secretary shall give prompt notice of the taking of any corporate action without a meeting by less than unanimous consent to the Regular Members who have not consented in writing.
+The Members may take any action that they could take at any Annual or Special Meeting without a meeting, with prior notice, a vote, and signing consent in writing, setting forth the action taken.
+For this, the minimum number of Members needed is the same as the number that would be necessary to authorize or take the action at a meeting at which all Members entitled to vote were present and voted.
+The Secretary shall give prompt notice of any corporate action taken by less than unanimous consent without a meeting to the Regular Members who have not consented in writing.

 Section 1.
 The Presidential Officers.